Photo (2006 film)

-Photo is a 2006 Indian Telugu-language romantic thriller film directed by Siva Nageswara Rao and starring Anand, Anjali and Muktha.
-This film marks the film debut of Nandu (credited as Anand) and Anjali and the Telugu debut of Muktha.
-Photo is reportedly based on the 2004 Thai film Shutter.
+Photo is a 2006 Indian Telugu-language supernatural horror film directed by Siva Nageswara Rao and starring Anand, Anjali and Muktha.
+It marks the film debut of Nandu (credited as Anand) and Anjali and the Telugu debut of Muktha.
+Photo is the first and unofficial remake of the 2004 Thai film Shutter and was released on 1 September 2006.

-This film is the first directorial venture of comedy director Nageswara Rao in the thriller genre.
-The film was released on 1 September 2006.

 Plot

-The story begins with a group of friends who come across an old photograph.
-This photograph seems to have supernatural elements associated with it, causing eerie and unexplained events in their lives.
-As the friends try to uncover the mystery behind the photograph, they encounter various challenges and frightening occurrences.The movie explores themes of horror and suspense, building tension as the plot progresses.
+The story begins with a group of friends coming across an old photograph.
+The photograph seems to have supernatural elements associated with it, causing eerie and unexplained events in their lives.
+As the friends try to uncover the mystery behind the photograph, they encounter various challenges and frightening occurrences.
+The movie explores themes of horror and suspense, building tension as the plot progresses.